fetimo/pacesetter/README.md

 If a match isn't found in the BPM database then it looks at the genre and plucks a random value for that genre that is statistically likely (the UI also indicates this).
 But that's not great and I might try some other techniques if I use this enough.

-Only supports Apple Music atm, I might add Spotify support.
+Supports Apple Music and Spotify.

 ## TODO

-* Refactor all the things
-* Make a suggested cute playlist name?
-* Spotify support
+* Get it hosted
+* Add more types

 ## .env